 The College offers several introductory mathematics courses, meeting a variety of student interests and needs.

-- Business Calculus sequence: for students in business, or Economics majors who are not planning to undertake graduate study.
+- Business Calculus sequence: for students in Accounting, Business, or Economics majors who are not planning to undertake graduate study.
 The courses, MTH 121 Finite Mathematics and MTH 221 Applied Finite Mathematics and Business Calculus, introduce students to mathematical topics used to solve problems in business and economics.

 - General Education 100-level courses: for liberal arts students in AA or BA degree programs.
 These introductory courses, MTH 102 Mathematics for Liberal Arts Students, MTH 109 Mathematics and the Environment, and MTH 113 Introduction to Probability and Statistics with Computer Applications, are designed to provide a background in contemporary mathematical thinking.